Affordable Health Insurance And Medigap Plans – Instantly Compare

 Young, Healthy, And Self-Employed?

 A special and envious situation is if you own your own successful business, and you're young and healthy.
 Do you really need medical coverage?
 Although the likelihood of utilizing the coverage is fairly low, the risk still exists that a major illness or disease could cost thousands of dollars (or hundreds of thousands).
 This is not a risk that you should take lightly, even though the 2.5% non-compliance tax has been eliminated.
 If you miss the Open Enrollment deadline, a short-term plan should be purchased to provide coverage the remainder of the calendar year.
+The cost is low and major medical benefits can be provided.

 Securing basic major medical coverage is critical, even if it results in purchasing a 12-month short-term plan (non-compliant).
 The alternative of having no coverage can result in tremendous financial obligations that will have to be paid over an extremely long time.
 Health coverage for the self-employed is less expensive than most persons realize.
-Although most temporary plans exclude pre-existing conditions from being covered, major medical expenses are part of the benefit package.
+Although most temporary plans exclude pre-existing conditions from being covered, large expenses are part of the benefit package.

 An affordable and popular solution is to consider purchasing an "off-Exchange" policy from one of the major companies.
 Although you will not receive a subsidy, it is not a concern since you may not be eligible because of your high income.
 Selecting a high-deductible plan will provide cheap catastrophic benefits from a reputable and reliable company, and preserve your estate and assets if you were to incur tens (or hundreds) of thousands of dollars of medical bills.
 In many states, selected carriers offer non-subsidized plans, but not Marketplace plans.
 Often, carriers offer non-Exchange options that are not offered through the Marketplace.